desaidhruv5/Simulations/README.md

 'density.C' is the main post-processing evolution code, which evolves particles in a Newtonian potential.
 Densities are approximated, and a heating scheme is also incorporated.

-*IMPORTANT*: When compiling, use optimization option '-02' for short runtimes.
+*IMPORTANT*: When compiling, use optimization option '-02' to drastically reduce runtimes.
 This code also requires C++11 to run.
 Use option -std=c++11 when compiling.

 INPUT FILE FOR EVOLUTION CODE:

 The main evolution code requires the input file, 'density.input', to run.
-Parameters are detailed below.

 The following parameters can be changed in the input file:

 * Step size
 -- This is the step size of the simulation, which is constant throughout.
 This is in code units (1 second = 2e5 units of time in the code).
 Under 10 is recommended.
 Typically 2.